Living Off the Grid:

 Installing solar panels on the roof of your residence is a great first step to sustainability.
 It will cut your energy costs by up to 50%.
 Be sure to choose the panels made from silicon alloy; they are more lightweight and even more durable, therefore more efficient.
 However, before you take the plunge, be sure the types of solar panels you choose to replace your power will provide you with enough power for your needs on a daily basis and is cost effective for your lifestyle!

 This is an option for those who own land and have plenty of space and monetary resources to make the switch to wind energy and lower their energy costs.
-Also, consider the altitude at which you live, for wind speeds increase with altitude, and it takes wind speeds faster than 10mph to spin a turbine.
-This home conversion will take a lot more research into factors of living, but may have a large payoff to transfer energy off grid.
+Also, consider the altitude at which you live, for wind speed increases with altitude, and it takes wind speeds faster than 10mph to spin a turbine.
+This home conversion will take a lot more research into factors of living but may have a large payoff to transfer energy off grid.

 Next, let’s go over ideas for heating your home: